-namespace std { namespace tr1 = ::boost; // namespace std:: } // for namespace b
+namespace tr1 = ::boost; // namespace std::tr1 is an alias

+} // for namespace boost

 Technically, this puts you in the realm of undefined behavior, because, as Item 25 explains, you're not allowed to add anything to the std namespace.
 In practice, you're unlikely to run into any trouble.
 When your compilers provide their own TR1 implementations, all you'll need to do is eliminate the above namespace alias; code referring to std::tr1 will continue to be valid.